jeffreycwitt/hn202/docs/class-27.md

   * And we saw Julian's alternative answer in the form of the "Teleological Paradigm".
 * The "Teleological Paradigm" and its focus on knowledge through **necessary experience** gave us a chance to highlight a distinguishing characteristics of the mystical tradition: namely, that experiential knowledge supersedes knowledge acquired through argument and deduction.

-# What's Next

-* Next week will be our final exam review day.